savoirfairelinux/building-inclusive-open-source-software/docs/A-FNA.md

 More globally, according to the [World Health Organization](https://www.who.int/health-topics/disability#tab=tab_1), 16% of the world’s population experience significant disability.

-While disabilities and their experiences are varied and overlap each other, trying to use your application with a screen reader can be a good starting experiment for you to get a sense of how crucial it is.
+While disabilities and their experiences are varied and overlap each other, letting the trainees try their application with a screen reader can be a good starting experiment for you to get a sense of how crucial it is.

 ## 2. Try it out!